 If you’re sitting there thinking okay this isn’t going to work for me, I truly don’t make enough money to save anything after paying my bills.
 Heck, I don’t even make enough to pay my bills!

 Well then, it’s time to increase your income and pick up a side hustle.
-Truth be told, most of us only need an extra hundred dollars a month to start saving money.
+Most of us only need an extra hundred dollars a month to start saving money.

 Do you have a hobby?

 Turn it into a money-making hobby.
-A few years ago my husband and I made our own farmhouse table for our dining room.
-It turned out really great so we started making and selling furniture.
+A few years ago, my husband and I made our farmhouse table for our dining room.
+It turned out great, so we started making and selling furniture.